Zecao/IterativeBranchExchange/README.md

 * (Ramirez-rosado & Bernal-Agustín, 1998) 417 (or 415) buses system
 * (Zhang, 2007) 119 buses system.

-The OpenDSS(.dss) files for these networks and some references works can be found here: (https://www.dropbox.com/sh/15fo64kxz7115e2/AAAGgAVzJmnLzA6rVlqfBdGca?dl=0)
+Also, the OpenDSS files (.dss) for these networks and some references works can be found here: (https://www.dropbox.com/sh/15fo64kxz7115e2/AAAGgAVzJmnLzA6rVlqfBdGca?dl=0)

 Ezequiel C. Pereira